Payment of fees is due on or before the first day of term, and can be made by the following methods:

 • Credit Card - Please call the Fee Administrator.
 Please note that this service carries a charge of 2.5% of the total amount paid.

-For illustration purpose below is an example based on the current academic year's fees (which will be reviewed in March):
+For illustration purpose below is an example based on the current academic year's fees.

 If you are interested in arranging payment by standing order please contact Mrs Nina Sweeney, the Fee Administrator, by e-mail on email@example.com

 and she will forward the necessary paperwork to set up your standing order.